But of course bars in Brunei don’t really exist.

 The people in this bar seem to revel in the fact that it is a secret.
 Bars and buying alcohol in Brunei is prohibited.
 This is a country ruled by a king that’s under Sharia law.
 If the police raided the bar the people in it would be arrested.
 It is a genuine speakeasy.

 Outside of visits to Kampong Ayer, I was just finding myself feeling something in Brunei that I’ve rarely felt in my travels: boredom.
 The place isn’t only incredibly peaceful and comfortable but also incredibly bland and overtly uneventful.
 I had to do something fast.
-So I went looking for a Chinese guy to tell me where the speakeasy was, and the first time I asked I was told exactly where to go.

 There was a rotund-ish, older Chinese lady at the end of the bar talking loudly with a rotund-ish, older Chinese guy.